metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `actions` (Attributes List) The actions to be executed in the opsRequest are performed sequentially. (see [below for nested schema](#nestedatt--spec--actions))
+- `actions` (Attributes List) Specifies a list of OpsAction where each customized action is executed sequentially. (see [below for nested schema](#nestedatt--spec--actions))

 Optional:

-- `component_definition_refs` (Attributes List) Specifies the types of componentDefinitions supported by the operation.
-It can reference certain variables of the componentDefinition.
-If set, any component not meeting these conditions will be intercepted. (see [below for nested schema](#nestedatt--spec--component_definition_refs))
+- `component_definition_refs` (Attributes List) Specifies a list of ComponentDefinition for Components associated with this OpsDefinition.
+It also includes connection credentials (address and account) for each Component. (see [below for nested schema](#nestedatt--spec--component_definition_refs))
-- `parameters_schema` (Attributes) Describes the schema used for validation, pruning, and defaulting. (see [below for nested schema](#nestedatt--spec--parameters_schema))
+- `parameters_schema` (Attributes) Specifies the schema for validating the data types and value ranges of parameters in OpsActions before their usage. (see [below for nested schema](#nestedatt--spec--parameters_schema))
-- `pre_conditions` (Attributes List) Specifies the preconditions that must be met to run the actions for the operation. if set, it will check the condition before the component run this operation. (see [below for nested schema](#nestedatt--spec--pre_conditions))
+- `pre_conditions` (Attributes List) Specifies the preconditions that must be met to run the actions for the operation. if set, it will check the condition before the Component runs this operation.
+Example: '''yaml preConditions: - rule: expression: '{{ eq .component.status.phase 'Running' }}' message: Component is not in Running status. ''' (see [below for nested schema](#nestedatt--spec--pre_conditions))
-- `target_pod_templates` (Attributes List) Defines the targetPodTemplate to be referenced by the action. (see [below for nested schema](#nestedatt--spec--target_pod_templates))
+- `target_pod_templates` (Attributes List) Specifies a list of TargetPodTemplate, each designed to select a specific Pod and extract selected runtime info from its PodSpec.
+The extracted information, such as environment variables, volumes and tolerations, are then injected into Jobs or Pods that execute the OpsActions defined in 'actions'. (see [below for nested schema](#nestedatt--spec--target_pod_templates))

 <a id="nestedatt--spec--actions"></a>
 ### Nested Schema for `spec.actions`

 Required:

-- `name` (String) action name.
+- `name` (String) Specifies the name of the OpsAction.

 Optional:

-- `exec` (Attributes) Represents the exec action.
-This will call the kubectl exec interface. (see [below for nested schema](#nestedatt--spec--actions--exec))
+- `exec` (Attributes) Specifies the configuration for a 'exec' action.
+It creates a Pod and invokes a 'kubectl exec' to run command inside a specified container with the target Pod. (see [below for nested schema](#nestedatt--spec--actions--exec))
-- `failure_policy` (String) failurePolicy is the failure policy of the action. valid values Fail and Ignore. - Fail: if the action failed, the opsRequest will be failed. - Ignore: opsRequest will ignore the failure if the action is failed.
+- `failure_policy` (String) Specifies the failure policy of the OpsAction.
+Valid values are:  - 'Fail': Marks the entire OpsRequest as failed if the action fails. - 'Ignore': The OpsRequest continues processing despite the failure of the action.
-- `parameters` (List of String) Refers to the parameter of the ParametersSchema.
-The parameter will be used in the action.
-If it is a 'workload' and 'exec' Action, they will be injected into the corresponding environment variable.
-If it is a 'resourceModifier' Action, parameter can be referenced using $() in completionProbe.matchExpressions and JsonPatches[*].Value.
+- `parameters` (List of String) Specifies the parameters for the OpsAction.
+Their usage varies based on the action type:  - For 'workload' or 'exec' actions, parameters are injected as environment variables. - For 'resourceModifier' actions, parameter can be referenced using $() in fields 'resourceModifier.completionProbe.matchExpressions' and 'resourceModifier.jsonPatches[*].value'.
-- `resource_modifier` (Attributes) Specifies the resource modifier to update the custom resource. (see [below for nested schema](#nestedatt--spec--actions--resource_modifier))
+- `resource_modifier` (Attributes) Specifies the configuration for a 'resourceModifier' action.
+This action allows for modifications to existing K8s objects.
+Note: This feature has not been implemented yet. (see [below for nested schema](#nestedatt--spec--actions--resource_modifier))
-- `workload` (Attributes) Indicates the workload action and a corresponding workload will be created to execute this action. (see [below for nested schema](#nestedatt--spec--actions--workload))
+- `workload` (Attributes) Specifies the configuration for a 'workload' action.
+This action leads to the creation of a K8s workload, such as a Pod or Job, to execute specified tasks. (see [below for nested schema](#nestedatt--spec--actions--workload))

 <a id="nestedatt--spec--actions--exec"></a>
 ### Nested Schema for `spec.actions.exec`

 Required:

-- `command` (List of String) The command to execute.
+- `command` (List of String) The command to be executed via 'kubectl exec --'.
-- `target_pod_template` (String) Refers to the spec.targetPodTemplates.
-Defines the target pods that need to execute exec actions.
+- `target_pod_template` (String) Specifies a TargetPodTemplate defined in the 'opsDefinition.spec.targetPodTemplates'.

 Optional:

-- `backoff_limit` (Number) Specifies the number of retries before marking the action as failed.
+- `backoff_limit` (Number) Specifies the number of retries allowed before marking the action as failed.
-- `container_name` (String) The name of the container in the target pod to execute the command.
+- `container_name` (String) The name of the container in the target pod where the command should be executed.
+This corresponds to the '-c {containerName}' option in 'kubectl exec'.
 If not set, the first container is used.

 <a id="nestedatt--spec--actions--resource_modifier"></a>